Go for a Spin

-Pain from arthritis can affect every part of life, including sexuality.
-But a fulfilling sex life is possible.
-Plan for sexual activity during times when you feel rested, avoid cold temperatures, use pillows to support painful joints, and relax muscles and joints with massage.
-Communicate openly with your partner and strive for emotional and physical closeness.
+You can still have a satisfying sex life.
+Plan for intimacy during times when you feel rested, avoid cold temperatures, use pillows to support painful joints, and relax muscles and joints with massage.
+Be open with your partner and strive for emotional and physical closeness, too.

 Take your four-legged friend when you run errands on foot or head out for a lunchtime stroll.
-Walking the family pet around the block can deliver a low-impact, inexpensive workout.
-Walking can reduce stiffness, increase bone mass, increase energy, improve mood, and reduce anxiety.
-Try to accumulate at least 150 minutes a week.
-This could include 30 minutes of walking or any other moderate-intensity "lifestyle" activity, three to five days a week.
+It’s a simple, low-impact, inexpensive workout.
+Regular walks can ease stiffness, build bone mass, and give you more energy and a better mood.
+Work your way up to at least 150 minutes a week.
+This could include 30 minutes of walking or any other moderate-intensity activity, five days a week.

 Take a Hike

-Strength training can protect and stabilize arthritic joints, improve functioning, and lessen pain.
-If joint movement is limited, isometric exercises that contract muscles without joint movement can be done.
+Strength training can protect and stabilize your arthritic joints, so it’s easier and less painful to move around.
 Aim for two or three sessions per week and build up repetitions and weight gradually.
-Check with an exercise specialist to make sure you are performing exercises correctly and safely.
+Ask an exercise specialist to show you how to do each move correctly and safely.

 Slideshow: Exercises for Osteoarthritis -- Yoga, Swimming, & More